syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ## Customize Exporting Behavior

-You can customize the exporting behavior by overriding the available methods in `DataGridToPdfConverter` class and setting the instance of custom pdf converter to `converter` parameter in `exportToPdfDocument` or `exportToPdfGrid` methods.
+You can customize the exporting behavior by overriding the available methods in `DataGridToPdfConverter` class and setting the instance of custom pdf converter to `converter` parameter in `exportToPdfDocument` or `exportToPdfGrid` method.

-    CustomDataGridToPdfConverter customDataGridToPdfConverter = CustomDataGridToPdfConverter();

-    PdfDocument document = key.currentState!.exportToPdfDocument(
-      converter: customDataGridToPdfConverter,
-    );

-    final List<int> bytes = document.save();
+{% tabs %}
+{% highlight Dart %}

     Class CustomDataGridToPdfConverter extends DataGridToPdfConverter{